gnosischain/documentation/updates/2023/04-19-core-devs-call.md

 # Chain Infra
 **Gateway**

 No peers found on Devnet (probably just the different genesis).
-Started provisioning an Optimism setup Bedrock Optimism.
-The same one will be reused for Oly

 # Devnet